Louisiana man dies when tree falls on his mobile home

 Authorities say a neighbor heard the tree fall and went to investigate.
 The neighbor found man’s wife inside and helped her to safety.
 The woman was not injured.
 The neighbor then called 911.

+The oak tree was so large, firefighters had to bring chainsaws to get into the house.

-Deputies said there were strong winds in the area when the incident occurred.
-The National Weather Service estimates there were 45 mph winds unrelated to thunderstorms.
+Deputies said there were strong winds in the area about the time the tree fell.
+The National Weather Service estimates there were 45-mph winds unrelated to thunderstorms.

 Sheriffs’ Office personnel still are on the scene, and representatives of the Caddo Parish coroner’s office is responding.